w-haibara/c_gnuplot/README.md

 # c_gnuplot
-The library that create graphs via gnuplot written in C
+A library that create graphs via gnuplot written in C

 ## getting started
 $ ./setup